kdadabhoy/to-9km-and-beyond/README.md

         - In reality it produces sorted data (by ascending climb times) based on the range and number of steps.
 1. ```void sortWingsByClimbTime(vector<double>& wingSpans, vector<double>& climbTimes)```
     - Sorts the first inputted vector by the second inputted vector in an ascending order
-    - __Essentially sorts both the optimized parameter characteritic by the climb time in an efficient manner__
+    - __Essentially sorts both the optimized parameter characteristic by the climb time in an efficient manner__
     - This sorting algorithm needed to be developed because without it there would be no way to sort the first vector by the second vector's values.
 1. ```wingSpanOptimizerResults spanOptimizerApprox(Wing& inWing, Wing& inHT, Wing& inVT, CF34_3B1& inEngine, Nacelle& inNacelle, Fuselage& inFuselage, double inFuelWeight, double inPayLoadWeight, double minSpanFt, double maxSpanFt, int numSteps)```
-    - Same as the spanOptimizer() function, except calls the calcRoughApproxTimeTo9km() simulation function instead of the calcBestTimeTo9km() simulation function.
+    - Same as the spanOptimizer() function, except it calls the calcRoughApproxTimeTo9km() simulation function instead of the calcBestTimeTo9km() simulation function.
 1. ```void printUsefulCharacteristics(Wing& inWing, Airplane& inAirplane)```
     - Useful print statement of desirable Wing and Airplane characteristics.
 1. ```void spanOptimizerResultsToCSV(wingSpanOptimizerResults& results, string fileName)```